Key takeaways

 • All-inclusive rate: When you rent from an RV company, they often include all the supplies you will need while camping, such as kitchen tools.
 They can also help you set up insurance for your rental.

-• Flexibility: If you own your RV, you always have to end up back at home, but when you rent, you may be able to drop it off somewhere different than where you picked it up.
+• Flexibility: If you own your RV, you always have to end up back at home.
+But when you rent, you may be able to drop it off at your road trip destination and take another mode of transportation (like a flight) home.

 • Low cost: The initial cost of buying an RV is quite high.
 If you just want to use an RV a few times a year or even try it out just one time, renting is much cheaper.